stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 `true`, then the function call is considered valid, and any changes made to the blockchain state will be materialized.
-If the function returns `false`, it will be considered invalid, and will have _no effect_ on the smart contract's state, except for a transaction fee debit.
+If the function returns `false`, it will be considered invalid, and will have _no effect_ on the smart contract's state.
 So if function `foo.A` calls `bar.B`, and `bar.B` returns true, but `foo.A` returns false, no effects from calling `foo.A` materialize--- including effects from `bar.B`.
 If, however, `bar.B` returns false and `foo.A` returns true, there may be some database effects which are materialized from `foo.A`, but _no_ effects from calling `bar.B` will materialize.

 ## Inter-Contract Calls